crsimmons1/Git-it/readme.txt

 Hello world!
-This is for the Git-it tutorial for Launch
+This is for the Git-it tutorial for Hackcville's Launch Advanced Data Science Program!